swapnilk06/PYTHON-ChaiCode/README.md

 # PYTHON-ChaiCode
-All core python from Chai Aur Codr
+All core python from Chai Aur Code